 - Your signature as school administrator

-Many free transcript templates are available online.
-Some umbrella schools offer transcript services for a fee.
+Notably, many free transcript templates are available online.
+Additionally, some umbrella schools offer transcript services for a fee.

 Graduation and Diploma

-You decide when your student graduates.
-Issue your own diploma.
+Importantly, you decide when your student graduates.
+Simply issue your own diploma.
 It’s legally valid.
-Florida colleges accept homeschool diplomas.
-Many families hold graduation ceremonies with other homeschool families.
+In fact, state colleges accept homeschool diplomas.
+Many families hold ceremonies with other homeschool families.

-Good news: Florida homeschoolers can qualify for Bright Futures, the state’s merit scholarship.
+Good news: Homeschoolers can get Bright Futures.
+This is the state’s merit scholarship.
 Requirements include:

 - Required ACT/SAT scores (check current requirements)

-- Community service hours (100 hours for Florida Academic Scholars)
+- Community service hours (100 hours for Academic Scholars)

 Check the Bright Futures website for current score requirements.
-This scholarship can significantly reduce college costs for qualifying students.
+As a result, this scholarship can cut college costs significantly.

-Florida offers free online courses through Florida Virtual School.
-Homeschoolers can use FLVS in two ways:
+The state offers free online courses through FLVS.
+Homeschoolers can use this in two ways:

 - Flex courses: Free, self-paced courses you add to your homeschool